uwgraphics/BoxerRelease2020/README.md

 # Boxer: Interactive Comparison of Classifier Results
 Boxer Classifier Comparison System - Public, Open Source Release

+Note: this is the Spring 2020 release corresponding to the EuroVis 2020 paper.
+A new release, with the improved version of the system is coming soon.

 This repository contains the Open Source release of the Boxer system for classifier comparison.

 You can find more documentation about boxer as well as an online demo at